- POLS500A - Political Methodology

 - POLS576 - Religion and Politics

-Examines empirical studies of religion and politics, including research on behavior, institutions, and movements.
+(Same as SOC 576) Examines empirical studies of religion and politics, including research on behavior, institutions, and movements.
 Topics include theories of religion, case studies of religious traditions, church and state relations, measurement of religion, and other topics on the intersection of religion and politics.
+Students who have completed POLS 476 or SOC 476 are ineligible to enroll.

 Credit Hours: 3